 You can go online and purchase packages from the official website.
 Here are the packages they offer.

-- With this cashless system, you can then select the rides and attractions that you want.
-That includes the use of lockers and any photography service offered in the park.
+- And the use of lockers and any photography service in the park!

 What if it rains at i City Shah Alam?

 There is unfortunately, no refund if it rains during your visit.